-"Success" and "failure" depend on the nature of the rule: A failed forwarding rule means a test packet is not delivered to its intended output port, whereas a drop rule behaves correctly when packets are dropped.
-Similarly, a link failure is a forwarding rule failure in the topology function, and if an output link is congested, it will be captured by increased travel time of a packet.
+"Success" and "failure" depend on the nature of the rule: A forwarding rule fails if a test packet is not delivered to the intended output port, whereas a drop rule behaves correctly when packets are dropped.
+Similarly, a link failure is a failure of a forwarding rule in the topology function.
+On the other hand, if an output link is congested, failure is captured by the latency of a test packet going above a threshold.

-If we consider all the packets matching a rule, we can divide faults into two categories: action faults and match faults.
-An action fault is when every packet matching the rule is processed the wrong way.
-Examples of action faults include unexpected packet loss, a missing rule, congestion, and mis-wiring.
-On the other hand, match faults are harder to find because they only affect some of the packets matching the rule, for example when a rule matches a header that it should not match, or a rule misses a header that it should match.
-If we want to catch match faults we must sample carefully, and at least one test packet must exercise each faulty region.
-For example, if a TCAM bit is supposed to be x, but is "stuck at 1", then all packets with a 0 at that location will be ignored.
-To catch the error, we need at least two packets to exercise the bit: one with 1 and the other with 0.
+We divide faults into two categories: action faults and match faults.
+An action fault occurs when every packet matching the rule is processed incorrectly.
+Examples of action faults include unexpected packet loss, a missing rule, congestion, and miswiring.
+On the other hand, match faults are harder to detect because they only affect some packets matching the rule: for example, when a rule matches a header it should not, or when a rule misses a header it should match.
+Match faults can only be detected by more exhaustive sampling such that at least one test packet exercises each faulty region.
+For example, if a TCAM bit is supposed to be x, but is "stuck at 1," then all packets with a 0 in the corresponding position will not match correctly.
+Detecting this error requires at least two packets to exercise the rule: one with a 1 in this position, and the other with a 0.

-We will only consider action faults, because they cover a large number of likely failure conditions, and will be detected by only one test packet per rule.
+We will only consider action faults because they cover most likely failure conditions and can be detected using only one test packet per rule.
 We leave match faults for future work.

-We usually can only observe a packet at the edge of the network, and cannot observe it after it has been processed by every rule.
+We can typically only observe a packet at the edge of the network after it has been processed by every matching rule.
 Therefore, we define an end-to-end version of the result function

-$$R(pk) = \begin{cases} 0 & \text{if } pk \text{ fails} \\ 1 & \text{if } pk \text{ succeeds} \end{cases}$$
+$$R(pk) = \begin{cases} 0, & \text{if } pk \text{ fails} \\ 1, & \text{if } pk \text{ succeeds.} \end{cases}$$